bjlittle/geovista/README.md

 ### Pip

-GeoVista is available on [PyPI](https://pypi.org/project/geovista/):
+GeoVista is also available on [PyPI](https://pypi.org/project/geovista/):

 ```shell
 pip install geovista
 ```

+Checkout out our [PyPI Download Stats](https://pypistats.org/packages/geovista), if you like that kinda thing.

 ### Developer